Peperomia prostrata - Copyright: Forager

 Long, shaft-shaped flowers will develop along the vine during early summer, after the plant reaches the maturity of a few years.
 The quality of its blooms largely relies on the quality of the dormancy period served in the previous winter.
 To replicate its dormancy period:

-Repot biannually in spring using a 'Cactus & Succulent' labelled potting mix and the next sized pot with adequate drainage.
+Repot every three years in the spring, using a 'Cactus & Succulent' labelled potting mix and the next sized pot with adequate drainage.
 SoT are far better potbound for several years due to the heightened risk of root rot and repotting-issues (like transplant shock), so only repot if you feel it's wholly necessary - restricted root growth will also increase the chance of blooms, too.